 While participating in KACH meetings, events, activities, or field trips, we represent the Lord Jesus Christ, KACH, and the public perception of homeschoolers, in general.
-To be proper representatives, the following guidelines will be followed while participating in KACH meetings, events, activities, or field trips.
+To be proper representatives these guidelines will be followed while participating in KACH meetings, events, activities, or field trips.

 - Member families will act in such a way that their words and actions promote unity and encouragement of other KACH families.